-Any law enforcement officer in the state of Wisconsin can arrest someone.
-According to Wisconsin law 164.06, “law enforcement officer means any person employed by the state or by a city, village, town or county for the purpose of detecting and preventing crime and enforcing laws or ordinances, who is authorized to make arrests for violations of the laws or ordinances which he or she is employed to enforce.”
+Any law enforcement officer in this state can arrest someone.
+According to WI law 164.06, “law enforcement officer means any person employed by the state or by a city, village, town or county for the purpose of detecting and preventing crime and enforcing laws or ordinances, who is authorized to make arrests for violations of the laws or ordinances which he or she is employed to enforce.”
 Any private citizen can also arrest someone when they witness a crime being committed or have information that a crime was committed not in their presence.

 Most of the violent crime offenders in Wisconsin were 20-29 and the largest percentage of violent crime victims were 20-29.

 Residence Home is the place where the majority of crimes in Wisconsin were committed, in most of the crime cases the offender was a relationship unknown.

 The popular arrests for 2017 in Wisconsin was for All Other Offenses (except traffic) - 86,476, the same popularity of the arrest type was seen in Alabama, Alaska, and Arizona.
 The least popularity had Gambling arrests - with only 41 crimes a year.